lamini-ai/lamini-examples/rag.md

 - `rag.py` is a simple program that uses RAG with the investment data to answer `"Have we invested in any generative AI companies in 2023?"`

-You can run rag.py with
+You can run `rag.py` with
 ```
 python3 rag.py
 ```

-Try to experiment with your own prompts or different parameters to `RetrievalAugmentedRunner`.
+Experiment with your own prompts or modify the parameters for `RetrievalAugmentedRunner`.
 Notice that updating `step_size` from 256 to the default 512 results in an incorrect response.
 It includes an additional investment in AquaTech Dynamics, which is not an AI company.